LielBerniker/Special-Hash-Table/README.md

+# Special-Hash-Table
-# Special-Hash-Tablethis project represent a special hash table by the rules in the description file below
+this project represent a special hash table by the rules in the description file below